jcs/halfmoon/README.md

-level containing models, views, and controllers directories.  it supports a concept of environments like rails, defaulting to a development environment which logs things to apache's error log and presenting errors in the browser.
+level containing models, views, and controllers directories.  it supports a concept of environments like rails, defaulting to a development environment which logs things to apache's error log and displays errors in the browser.

 its url routing works similar as well, supporting a catch-all default route of :controller/:action/:id and a root url ("/") route.